 '''

-(require 2htdp/image)
+(require 2htdp/image) package: htdp-lib

 '''

 The image teachpack provides a number of basic image construction functions, along with combinators for building more complex images out of existing images.
-Basic images include various polygons, ellipses and circles, and text, as well as bitmaps (typically bitmaps come about via the Insert Image... menu item in DrRacket).
+Basic images include various polygons, ellipses and circles, and text, as well as bitmaps.
 Existing images can be rotated, scaled, flipped, and overlaid on top of each other.